mschmidty/bio_notes/r/_posts/2021-12-21-helpful-R-Markdown-stuff.md

 The opening of this code chunk should look like this: ` ```{r setup, include=FALSE}`.

 Sometimes this doesn't catch everything.
-For example if you use `source()` anything it will be output.
-For those instances you can use ````{r setup, include=FALSE}` to start the code chunk and that will prevent any outuput.
+For example if you use `source()` to load another file, loading the functions will be included in the Rmarkdown file.
+For those instances you can use ````{r setup, include=FALSE}` to start the code chunk and that will prevent any output.

 ## Pagedown
-I like to you the pagedown package for my reports becuase it gives me the most power over how the final report will look.
+I like to use the pagedown package for my reports.
+Instead of a pdf, word document or website it produces a paged html document.
+You can use CSS to style your final report literally however you want.
+In other words it gives you more power than than vanilla Rmarkdown.
 To get up and running with pagedown you can see their docs [here](https://pagedown.rbind.io/).

-At a basic level you just need to install the package and then in your front matter add:
+At a basic level you need to install the package and then in your front matter add:

 ```r
 ---